 Not for the money alone, but for the motivation.
 The research says rewards work while they last: they get you out the door, and consistency does the rest.
 We covered the evidence in does getting paid to exercise actually work?

-Keep comparing: best apps like WeWard, best Sweatcoin alternatives, best apps that pay you to exercise, and apps that pay you to walk in the UK.
+Keep comparing: best apps like WeWard, best Sweatcoin alternatives, apps that pay you to walk in the USA, and apps that pay you to walk in the UK.

 About the author: Harris Khan is the founder of Fitcoin.
 He studied at Loughborough University and has more than 15 years of personal experience across strength training, bodybuilding, Muay Thai, and general fitness.
 Fitcoin was built from the belief that real training should count, not just step totals.